BU-EC552/banjos/README.md

 `python3 main.py input`

-You will be asked to specify your preference for the weighting scheme: which metrics matter most to you, as well as the name of your circuit (for example: and.v) and the number of input signals your circuit needs.
+You will be asked to specify your preference for the weighting scheme: which metrics matter most to you, as well as the name of the device(for example: Eco1C1G1T1), your circuit (for example: and.v) and the number of input signals your circuit needs.

 Please make sure that your input folder contains AND is within the CODE directory:
 - INPUT JSON file